WordPress Meta_Query: Everything You Need to Know

 The outer relation is AND, so both conditions must be true.
 The inner array uses OR, so either size value will match.
 You can nest as many levels as needed.

 You can filter posts by date values stored in custom fields.
-Here’s how to query posts between two dates.
+The setup for querying posts between two dates:

 $args = array(